 Alcohol poisoning is caused by binge drinking, but it’s difficult to say with certainty how much alcohol will cause this condition.
 Gender, weight, body composition, overall health, and past drinking habits affect a person’s alcohol tolerance.
-Whether a person is drinking on an empty stomach and what type of alcohol they are consuming plays a role as well.
+Whether a person is drinking on an empty stomach and what type of alcohol they are consuming also plays a role.

 One drink is defined as:

 - 12 ounces of regular beer

 - 8 to 9 ounces of malt liquor

 - 1.5 ounces of 80-proof hard liquor

 Mixed drinks often contain more than one serving of alcohol, making this alcohol consumption particularly risky.
 When someone can’t easily determine how much alcohol they are drinking, it becomes possible to reach dangerous levels without realizing what has happened.